Liferenko/rust-playground/cloud_sync/README.md

 - Rust: tokio + anything else you need.

 ##### TODO:
-- [ ] implement a dummy web service with ping-pong
 - [x] implement dummy tokio client
 - [x] implement dummy tokio server
+- [ ] implement a dummy web service with ping-pong
+    - [x] make dummy ping-pong
+    - [x] make dummy ping-pong from cli args
+    - [ ] make dummy ping-pong with N sec delay
+    - [ ] make dummy ping-pong when 2nd party appears
     - [ ] remove mini_redis from main.rs and replace it with generic one
     - [ ] donno how exactly.
 Maybe after Tokio tutorial it will be better
 - [ ] add a test for ping-pong to check it